What is in this leaflet

 - Obstruction or paralysis of the intestine

 Reported side effects of atropine sulfate are:

 - Dry skin and

-If any side effects do not settle down during treatment and are a problem for you, or if you develop any new medical problem while you are taking LOMOTIL, tell your doctor.
+Tell your doctor if any side effects do not settle down during treatment or are a problem for you, or if you develop any new medical problem while you are taking LOMOTIL.

 Ask your doctor or pharmacist about any questions you may have.

 Keep it where young children cannot reach it, since overdose is especially dangerous in children.

 Do not leave it in the car on hot days.